 Do your best to look for the cleanest water source in the area, then boil it for consumption.
 There's no way of knowing how safe the water is, but it should do, for the time being, so you can survive.

 You must have something to eat to give you energy the following morning.
 If you don't have a food supply, then you'll have to make do with what's readily available.

-Frogs are abundant in swamps, and they’re the closest you can get for food that tastes like chicken.
+Frogs are abundant in swamps, and they're the closest you can get to food that tastes like chicken.
 Roast them over the fire and help yourself.